M64GitHub/libtsprites/README.md

 ![image](https://github.com/M64GitHub/libtsprites/assets/84202356/d61df269-0c09-497f-a057-0598cca94aa0)

 ### Sine Movement
-Here the convenience functions `term_init` and `term_close` are introduced.
+Here the convenience functions `term_init()` and `term_close()` are introduced.
 They will clear the terminal and restore the screen and cursor afterwards.

-Also two new `SSPrites` ("String Sprites") are introduced: `S2` for some animated spinners, and `S3` for a simple (single-frame) string.
+Also two new `SSPrites` ("String Sprites") are introduced: `S1` for a simple (single-frame) string, and `S2` for some animated spinners.
-The spinner S2 takes an array of strings, it's length (number of sprite frames), and a
-`rgb_color` as input parameters for the constructor.
+The spinner S2 takes an array of strings, the arrays's length (number of sprite frames), and a `rgb_color` as input parameters for the constructor.
 The other one just a regular (char *) string.

-As you can see, the movement of the sprites is done simply by moving the cursor, and printing the sprites like in the example above.
+The x-movement of the sprites is again done simply by moving the cursor, and printing the sprites like in the example above.
 This is one way to easily position a sprite. `Print()` just prints the sprite where the cursor currently stands.
-`S2` is printed via `PrintUncolored()`.
-This is a method specific to string-sprites: the color information is completely discarded on output, that means the default terminal color is used.
+As you can see, `S1` is printed via `PrintUncolored()`.
+This is a method specific to string-sprites: the color information is completely discarded on output, and the default terminal color is used.

-Since the Sprites S and S3 are not being "moved", they are also not cleared from the old to the new position.
-This makes up to a nice effect you can see in the video below:
+Since S1 and S2 are not being "moved" (just printed where the cursor stands) they are also not cleared from the old to the new position.
+This makes up to a nice effect you can see in the video below.

+For convenience, every Sprite class has 3 counters and 3 thresholds builtin.
+This can come in handy when used in some synced effects for exapmle, and can save you from definning a lot of temporary variables.

 ```C++
 #include <math.h>   // for sin()